cyberbotics/webots-doc/reference/robot.md

 This directory is in turn located in the "controllers" subdirectory of the current project directory.
 For example, if the field value is "my\_controller" then the controller program should be located in "my\_project/controllers/my\_controller/my\_controller[.exe]".
 The ".exe" extension is added on the Windows platforms only.
+An empty string can be set to speed up simulation, in that case no contoller is started.

+> **Note**: If the controller is not started the robot window will not work.
+If the robot window is required it is recommended to assign the `void` controller instead of no controller.

 - `controllerArgs`: string containing the arguments (separated by space characters) to be passed to the `main` function of the C/C++ controller program or the `main` method of the Java controller program.